robric/wiki-contrail-controller/Simple-Gateway.md

 Simple Gateway can be configured with 4 different options.

-## Configuring VGW during provisioning using fab.
+## Option 1.
+Configuring VGW during provisioning using fab.
 While provisioning setup using fab, we can provision virtual gateway by enabling the knob in testbed file.
 We can select some or all of the compute node to be configured as vgw.
 To do so in env.roledefs along with other role definition we need add vgw roles.
 We can select a subset or complete set of compute node to become vgw.